 The Center for Diagnostics and Therapeutics is an interdisciplinary initiative to realize viable applications of research discoveries.

-The Center for Diagnostics and Therapeutics would like to welcome our newest member, Dr. Jun Yin, Associate Professor of Chemistry.
-Dr. Yin comes to us from the University of Chicago.
+The Center for Diagnostics and Therapeutics would like to welcome our newest members, Dr. Ming Luo, Professor of Chemistry and Jessica McFarlane, CDT’s Administrative Coordinator.

 Dr. Jenny Yang, CDT Associate Director, has been named a Distinguished University Professor by Georgia State University.
 Read more »